hawaiisfishes.com

 Acanthurus lineatus (Linnaeus, 1758)

-Striped with electric blue, yellow and black, this spectacular surgeonfish is perhaps Hawai`i's rarest, recorded only from South Point, Hawai`i, and Hanauma Bay, O`ahu, where one lone individual has been seen off and on for years.
-Stray larvae evidently drift to Hawai`i from time to time and mature, but the species does not breed here.
-Elsewhere in the Indo-Pacific it inhabits the turbulent surge zone where males hold territories and maintain harems.
-The scalpels of this surgeonfish are venomous.
-In many surgeons the scalpels or the area around them is brightly colored as a warning; in this case the entire fish is the warning!
+Striped with electric blue, yellow and black, this spectacular surgeonfish is perhaps Hawai'i's rarest, recorded only from South Point, Hawai'i Island, and Hanauma Bay, O'ahu, where the lone individual above was seen off and on for a few years (note the endemic Hawaiian Sergeants in the background).
+Photo 1 shows it as a mature adult out near the mouth of the Bay in June 1993, photo 2 shows it as a subadult inshore in February 1991.
+Given the markings, I believe they are the same fish.
+Because of the O'ahu location, this fish could have been an aquarium release.
+However, the record from remote South Point on Hawaii Island is much more likely to have arrived naturally.
+Stray larvae evidently drift to Hawai'i from time to time and mature, but the species does not breed here.
+Elsewhere in the Indo-Pacific these surgeons inhabit the turbulent surge zone where males hold territories and maintain harems.
+The scalpels of this species are venomous.
+In many surgeons the scalpels or the area around them are brightly colored as a warning, but in this case the entire fish is the warning!
 To about 10 in.
-Photo: Pai`olu`olu Point, O`ahu.
-30 ft.
+Photos: Hanauma Bay, O'ahu.
+40 ft. and 8 ft.

 Home | Fishes | Invertebrates | Books | CDs | Links | Contact